dwar42vo/basic-scanlator/README.md

 1. Source Language: jp (Japanese), zh (Simplified Chinese) and ko (Korean)

 2. Target Language: en (English) and any other language supported by each of the Translation Engines.
-Read their respective documentations to find out which are currently supported.
-[Google](https://cloud.google.com/translate/docs/languages) & [Deepl](https://www.deepl.com/docs-api/translating-text/)
+Read their respective documentations [here](https://cloud.google.com/translate/docs/languages) and [here](https://www.deepl.com/docs-api/translating-text/) to find out which are currently supported.

 3. Translation Engine: google and deepl